madeindjs/build_my_cv/README.md

 The purpose is simple:

-1. you clone this repository `git clone https://github.com/madeindjs/build_my_cv.git`
-2. you fill the *data.json* file with you information like:
+1. you fill the *data.json* file with you information like:
   * firstname, lastname, email, etc..
   * your internet identity links (Linkedin, StackOverflow, Github, etc..)
   * competencies on how many langages or Frameworks
   * professionnals & personnals experiences
-3. that's all!
+2. that's all!

 **build_my_CV()** will generate a beutifull CV with timeline for you.